wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-synchronized-identities/includes/2-manage-users-with-directory-synchronization.md

 Users can change their passwords through the login page or through user settings in Microsoft 365 and have them written back to the organization’s on-premises Active Directory.
 The following prerequisites are required to enable this feature:

  *  Windows Server 2008 or higher Domain Controllers in your on-premises Active Directory.
-Windows 2008 and Windows 2008 R2 Domain Controllers also require [KB2386717](https://support.microsoft.com/kb/2386717?azure-portal=true)
  *  Azure Active Directory Premium license
  *  Configured the Self-Service Password Reset (SSPR) option in your Microsoft 365 tenant